darverdevs/DupePatch/README.md

+# IMPORTANT NOTICE

+DupePatch is officially discontinued.
+I do not have time to work on this project any more, and I have lost all faith in 1.5.2 in terms of patching dupes.
+If somebody wishes to fork this repository and maintain it, feel free.

 # DupePatch

 DupePatch is a simple plugin for CraftBukkit 1.5.2 that patches a number of duplication glitches present in this ancient version of Minecraft.
 The dupe patches include: